 1974 Thunder Jet 340 F/A

-Update - November 2017: Scroll right down to the bottom to see some photos of the sled being raced back in the 70's.
+the rear taillight, but those are minor details.
+Otherwise, scroll right down to the bottom to see some photos of the sled being raced back in the 70's.

 I'm very excited to share this with everyone.
 I picked up this sled in 2016, completely apart.
 Technically there were two and a half machines.